kokkos/kokkos-core-wiki/templates/api.rst

   .. rubric:: Constructor

-  .. cppkokkos:func:: View(View&& rhs)
+  .. cppkokkos:function:: CoolerView(CoolerView&& rhs)

     Whether it's a move/copy/default constructor.
 Describe what it does.

   ..
-    Only include the destructor if it does something interesting as part of the API.
-This usually not the case.
+    Only include the destructor if it does something interesting as part of the API, such as RAII classes that release a resource on their destructor.
+Classes that merely clean up or destroy their members don't need this member documented.

   .. rubric:: Destructor

-  .. cppkokkos:func:: ~View()
+  .. cppkokkos:function:: ~CoolerView()

     Document what special effect the destructor has.

   .. rubric:: Public Member Functions

-  .. cppkokkos:func:: template<class U> foo(U x)
+  .. cppkokkos:function:: template<class U> foo(U x)

     Brief description of the function.